enthought/mayavi/README.rst

 Quick start
 ===========

-If you are new to mayavi it is a good idea to read the `online user manual`_ which should introduce you to how to install and use it.
+If you are new to Mayavi it is a good idea to read the `online user manual`_ which should introduce you to how to install and use it.

-If you have installed `mayavi` as described in the next section, you should be able to launch the `mayavi2` application and also run any of the examples in the examples directory.
+If you have installed Mayavi as described in the next section, you should be able to launch the ``mayavi2`` application and also run any of the examples in the examples directory.

 .. _online user manual: http://docs.enthought.com/mayavi/mayavi/